Enterprise Redistricting Software & Services by Citygate GIS

 Eli Kaufman

 While Fairfax County Parkway is generally a good dividing line between districts 16 and 17, the Fox Mill neighborhood actually extends a little further down Pinecrest Road via a bridge over the parkway.
 I'm attaching a map from the Fox Mill Estates website (fmeha.org) that shows which roads in particular are part of the community.
-I'm from the eastern part of Fox Mill however, so I recommend getting more feedback from the Fox Mill residents west of Fairfax Co Parkway.

 Jason V. Morgan